kedro-org/kedro-viz/README.md

 2. **React component**
    Run `npm run lib` to generate a React component that can be imported into other applications.
 The built component will be placed in the `/lib` directory.
 This can then be published to npm (The `lib` script is run automatically as a `prepublish` script).

-Note: Because the QuantumBlack NPM package is currently set to private, this repo temporarily hosts compiled code from the `build` branch, so that it can be retrieved from projects that do not have access to the NPM package.
+Note: Because the QuantumBlack npm package is currently set to private, this repo temporarily hosts compiled code from the `build` branch, so that it can be retrieved from projects that do not have access to the npm package.

 ## Testing